Et-008/LangQ/posts/mobile-application-translation.md

 2. Leverage a Translation Management System (TMS)

-Don't guess what to translate; leverage a TMS (like Lokalise) to guide and manage the complex process.
+Don't guess what to translate; leverage a TMS (like [Lang Q](https://lang-q.com)) to guide and manage the complex process.
 A TMS helps you:

 Maintain a central repository for all languages and keys.